rcmdnk/homebrew-file/README.md

 If you are using multiple Mac in the same time, it is good to have a cron job like

+    30 12 * * * brew file update

+This command installs new package which was installed in another Mac at a lunch time (12:30) every day.

+This command also does `brew update && brew upgrade`, and removes packages not listed in `Brewfile`.

+If you want to do only installing new package, then set as:

     30 12 * * * brew file install

-This command installs new package which was installed in another Mac.

 ## Use GitHub (or any git repository) for Brewfile management

 ### Setup a repository

-First create the repository with file named **Brwefile**.
+First, create a repository with a file named **Brwefile**.

 If you use GitHub, you can make it with brew-file: